haileytapia/portfolio/SplunkStyleGuide.md

 # Splunk
 {: .no_toc }

-I created the following content for the [Splunk Style Guide](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Howtouse), which provides guidance for writing Splunk documentation and products.
+I created the following content for the [Splunk Style Guide](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Howtouse), which guides the writing of Splunk documentation and products.
 {: .fs-6 : .fw-300 }

 - TOC